Sustainability reporting

 Background

-On this page, we maintain a history of developments in sustainability reporting requirements and practices, tracking its gradual adoption on both a voluntary and mandatory basis.
+On this page, we provide an overview of developments in sustainability reporting requirements and practices, tracking its gradual adoption on both a voluntary and mandatory basis.

-IFRS Foundation Trustees' sustainability reporting initiative and ISSB
+IFRS Foundation Trustees' sustainability reporting initiative and the International Sustainability Standards Board (ISSB)

 In the context of their periodic strategy review, the IFRS Foundation Trustees published a consultation paper in September 2020 to determine: